-There is also Exchange server clustering that provides another method for failover; however, it is not able to
+There is also Exchange server clustering that provides another method for failover; however, it is not able to prevent logical corruption.

 The ESE backup API, when running on Exchange 2003 and Windows 2003, provides new functionality in VSS (Volume Shadow Copy Services).